 Guide Dogs' Modern Slavery and Human Trafficking Statement

-This statement sets out the actions that Guide Dogs is taking to ensure the organisation complies with the provisions of the Modern Slavery Act 2015 (“the Act”).
-This statement relates to actions and activities during 2018.
+This statement sets out the actions that Guide Dogs is taking to ensure the organisation complies with the provisions of the Modern Slavery Act 2015 during 2022.

 The Executive Directors are responsible for ensuring that Guide Dogs complies with the Act.
 In doing this it is supported by in-house legal, human resources and procurement expertise.